x1nos/surface-modelling/README.md

 * By opening the 521229A-V2.pdf file you can read a more detailed description of the project.

-* The pdf file is in Finnish, but please use a DeepL translator, for example!
+* The pdf file is in Finnish.
+If necessary, please use a DeepL translator or similar!